SPRING 2020: eSports & Virtual Challenges!

 3. On rare occasions, we will take teams who are at .500% winning percentage

 4. Sportsmanship will count in all sports and will be used to determine tie-breakers

 5. Teams must have a sportsmanship rating of a three or higher to make the playoffs.
 There is no exceptions to this rule

 6. A rating of a 3 is rated as an average sportsmanship game as the benchmark for the rating

-Leagues are typically five weeks long (4 games with 1 week for reschedules), with every team playing one game per week.
+Leagues are typically 4-6 weeks long, with every team playing one game per week.
 Teams are then ranked based on record, sportsmanship, and point differential and seeded in a playoff bracket.
 The playoffs last one to two weeks and result in one league champion.
-The entry fee for all officiated team sports and or high impacted facilities is $60 per team.
-The entry fee for all non-officiated sports varies for the sport.